lipeijia/lab/README.md

 1. Open the `obsidian-notes/` folder in Obsidian as a vault
 2. Create new blog posts in `obsidian-notes/blog/`
 3. Create documentation in `obsidian-notes/docs/`
-4. When ready to publish, copy files to the main `blog/` or `docs/` folders
+4. When ready to publish, sync content using: `node sync-content.js docs`
-5. Commit and push to GitHub
+5. Commit with deployment keywords to trigger deployment

 ### Blog Post Format